willgrigg/majestic-lime-89e69/src/pages/products/earrings4.md

 price: '25'
 description: >-
-  Amaris meaning moon child, With the phases of the moon hand-burned beautifully into poplar wood with silver plated Please allow 3-4 weeks for processing.
+  Amaris meaning moon child, With the phases of the moon hand-burned beautifully into poplar wood with a silver plated Please allow 3-4 weeks for processing.
 ---
 # Plant earrings